 Function : Item (Field)

-Parameters : Input : note_handle - The handle to the note that will receive this item.
+Parameters : Input : note_handle - A handle to the open note you want to look in.

 Sample Usage :

 /* Find Item in Note1 and print the ITEM_FLAGS */ if ( error_status = NSFItemInfo(note1_handle, TEXT_ITEM, strlen(TEXT_ITEM), &item_bid, NULL, NULL, NULL)) goto Exit; NSFItemQuery(note1_handle, item_bid, item_name_buf, name_buf_len, &item_name_len, &item_flags, &value_type, &value_bid, &value_len); item_name_buf[item_name_len] = '\0'; printf("Item %s has the following Item Flags set:\n", item_name_buf); if (item_flags & ITEM_SIGN) printf("\tITEM_SIGN\n"); if (item_flags & ITEM_SEAL) printf("\tITEM_SEAL\n"); if (item_flags & ITEM_SUMMARY) printf("\tITEM_SUMMARY\n"); if (item_flags & ITEM_PROTECTED) printf("\tITEM_PROTECTED\n");